h-sugawara8/h-sugawara8/README.md

  - Analyze web sites in terms of SEO.
  - Interview an end user to make specifications.

-Main Project.
+Key Project.
  - Used car search web site for consumer.
+The site is one of the biggest used car web site in Japan.<br>
-Web site by PHP-PostgreSQL, Smarty, Javascript, Linux.
+Web site by PHP-PostgreSQL, Smarty, Javascript, Linux.<br>
-REST API for APP and Web site by PHP-MySQL, Larave/Homestead, AWS.
+REST API for APP and Web site by PHP-MySQL, Larave/Homestead, AWS.<br>
-Solr for searching by REST API, AWS.
+Solr for searching by REST API, AWS.<br>
-Jenkins, Git, newRelic.
+Jenkins for releasing/deploying, Git for version control, newRelic for analyzing.<br>
-Vagrant and Ansible is used for local environment.
+Vagrant and Ansible is used for local environment.<br>
-Analyze web sites in terms of SEO.
+Analyze web sites in terms of SEO.<br>

  - Core business system for a tire dealer.
-Web site by Java-PostgreSQL, Spring, Javascript, Linux.
+Web site by Java-PostgreSQL, Spring, Javascript, Linux.<br>
-Interview an end user to make specifications.
+Interview an end user to make specifications.<br>

 Skills:<br>
-PHP, Java, Visual Basic, C/C+, PostgreSQL, MySQL, Oracle, Solr, JavaScript, Spring, Laravel/Homestead AWS, Jenkins, Git, newRelic, Linux REST API, Vagrant, Ansible.
+PHP, Java, C/C++, C#, PostgreSQL, MySQL, Oracle, Solr, JavaScript, HTML, CSS, JSON, Spring, Laravel/Homestead, AWS, Jenkins, Git, newRelic, Linux REST API, Vagrant, Ansible.

 -----